ufs-community/land-DA_workflow/doc/source/BackgroundInfo/TechnicalOverview.rst

 Level 2-4 Systems
 ===================

-On non-Level 1 platforms, the Land DA System can be run within a container that includes the prerequisite software; otherwise, the required libraries will need to be installed as part of the Land DA build process.
+On non-Level 1 platforms, the Land DA System can be :ref:`run within a container <Container>` that includes the prerequisite software; otherwise, the required libraries will need to be installed as part of the Land DA build process.
 Once these prerequisite libraries are installed, Land DA should build and run successfully.
 However, users may need to perform additional troubleshooting on Level 3 or 4 systems since little or no pre-release testing has been conducted on these systems.
+Currently, the Land DA System is not supported on Level 2-4 systems except via container.

 .. _repos-dir-structure:

 Code Repositories and Directory Structure
 ********************************************

-.. _components:
+.. _repo-structure:

 Hierarchical Repository Structure
 ===================================

 The main repository for the Land DA System is named ``land-DA_workflow``; it is available on GitHub at https://github.com/ufs-community/land-DA_workflow.
-This :term:`umbrella repository` uses Git submodules and an ``app_build.sh`` file to pull in code from the appropriate versions of external repositories associated with the Land DA System. :numref:`Table %s <LandDAComponents>` describes the various subrepositories that form the UFS Land DA System.
+This :term:`umbrella repository` uses Git submodules and an ``app_build.sh`` file to pull in code from the appropriate versions of external repositories associated with the Land DA System. :numref:`Table %s <LandDAComponents>` describes the various submodules that form the UFS Land DA System.

 .. _LandDAComponents:

-.. list-table:: UFS Land DA System Components
+.. list-table:: UFS Land DA System Submodules
    :header-rows: 1

    * - Land DA Submodule Name